abacusorg/abacusutils/README.md

 # abacusutils

-abacusutils is the primary repository for distribution of code to read and manipulate data products from the Abacus N-body project.
+abacusutils is a package for reading and manipulating data products from the Abacus N-body project.
 In particular, these utilities are intended for use with the [AbacusSummit](https://abacussummit.readthedocs.io) suite of simulations.
-We provide C/C++ and Python 3 code.
+Most of the code is in Python 3, but we also provide some examples of how to interface with C/C++.

 Full API documentation: <https://abacusutils.readthedocs.io>